 If you are not sure what to do, ask your doctor or pharmacist.

-If you have trouble remembering when to take your medicine, ask your pharmacist for some
+If you have trouble remembering to take your medicine, ask your pharmacist for some

 If you take too much (overdose)

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

 think that you or anyone else may have taken too much of this medicine.
 Do this even

 if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-While you are taking omeprazole
+While you are taking this medicine

 Things you must do

-Take omeprazole exactly as your doctor has prescribed.
+Take this medicine exactly as your doctor has prescribed.